 67. Duties of person ceasing to be owner etc. of land subject to notice registered under s.
 66

-While an environmental protection notice remains registered under section 66, each owner or occupier of the land to which the environmental protection notice relates who does not, when he ceases to be such an owner or occupier, notify in writing —
+While an environmental protection notice remains registered under section 66, each owner or occupier of the land to which the environmental protection notice relates who does not, as soon as practicable after ceasing to be such an owner or occupier, notify in writing —

-(a) the CEO of that fact and of the name and address of each person who succeeds him in the ownership or occupation or both, as the case requires, of that land; and
+(a) the CEO of that fact and of the name and address of each person who succeeds that owner or occupier in the ownership or occupation or both, as the case requires, of that land; and

-(b) each person who succeeds him in the ownership or occupation or both, as the case requires, of that land of the content of the environmental protection notice and of the fact that the environmental protection notice is binding on that person,
+(b) each person who succeeds that owner or occupier in the ownership or occupation or both, as the case requires, of that land of the content of the environmental protection notice and of the fact that the environmental protection notice is binding on that person,

 commits an offence.

 [Section 67 amended: No. 54 of 2003 s.
-46 and 140(2).]
+46 and 140(2); No. 40 of 2020 s.
+111(1).]

 68. Restriction on subdividing etc. land subject to notice registered under s.
 66